SymblDev/ms-teams-symbl-bot-integration/README.md

 The following projects comprise this sample:

-- [**PsiBot**](https://github.com/SymblDev/ms-teams-symbl-bot-integration/tree/main/PsiBot.Service) - This is the bot itself.
+- [**PsiBot**](https://github.com/microsoftgraph/microsoft-graph-comms-samples/tree/master/Samples/PublicSamples/PsiBot) - This is the bot itself.
 It contains boilerplate code that handles all the mechanics of hosting a Teams bot.
 This is also where we embed our \psi implementation (inside the [PsiBot.Service](https://github.com/SymblDev/ms-teams-symbl-bot-integration/tree/main/PsiBot.Service) project).
-- [**TeamsBot**](https://github.com/SymblDev/ms-teams-symbl-bot-integration/tree/main/TeamsBot) - This project simply contains the ITeamsBot interface, which is used to create your \psi pipeline that can be plugged into the Teams bot infrastructure directly (i.e., as a drop-in replacement inside [PsiBot.Service](https://github.com/SymblDev/ms-teams-symbl-bot-integration/tree/main/PsiBot.Service) or used in offline testing ([TeamsBotTester](https://github.com/SymblDev/ms-teams-symbl-bot-integration/tree/main/TeamsBotTester)).
+- [**TeamsBot**](https://github.com/SymblDev/ms-teams-symbl-bot-integration/tree/main/TeamsBot) - This project simply contains the ITeamsBot interface, which is used to create your \psi pipeline that can be plugged into the Teams bot infrastructure directly.
 - [**TeamsBotSample**](https://github.com/SymblDev/ms-teams-symbl-bot-integration/tree/main/TeamsBotSample) - Contains two sample implementations of the ITeamsBot interface.
 Both of these examples consume participant audio and video and visualize engagement by producing a screen-share video stream, either via a &quot;bouncing ball&quot; or by scaling video thumbnails.

 ##